Chapter One

 As he silently observed the others, someone slid into the chair next to him, breaking his bubble of isolation.

-Kazir had heard him talking and being the life of the party earlier in the night, though he hadn’t paid much attention.
+Kazir had heard Adisa talking and being the life of the party earlier in the night, though he hadn’t paid much attention.
+Their eyes had met occasionally, and every time that happened, he fixed Kazir with an easygoing grin.
 He seemed well-liked, the kind of guy who effortlessly charmed a room.
 Kazir, on the other hand, preferred to blend into the background.
 Not to mention, he didn’t want to be here.

 “The food’s decent,” Kazir replied, keeping his voice neutral, trying to keep the conversation short.

-Adisa chuckled, the sound full-bodied and easy.
+Adisa chuckled, the sound full and easy.
 “Well, that’s something.”

 Kazir nodded, hoping he’d stop talking to him and let him at least enjoy the food, which truly wasn’t too bad.
 They had chosen a good restaurant for this waste of time.